 - Blend pistachios and lemon zest until finely ground (but not pistachio butter!)

 - Add ground pistachios to flour, baking powder and baking soda.
 Set aside.

-- Whisk together eggs, sour cream, buttermilk and vanilla.
+- Whisk together eggs, sour cream, milk and vanilla.
 Set aside.

 - Cream butter, sugar and salt together until light and fluffy